mlbridge/mlbridge.github.io/README.md

 as the sample size for the model training.
 The loss as well as accuracy graphs of the training are updated in real time.
 Once the training is completed, the confusion matrices as well as confusion metrics can be observed to understand the efficacy of the model.
+The model will be saved in the `mlbridge/mlbridge-machine-learning/saved_models` directory.

-The efficacy of older pre - trained models can also be observed by selecting the load model option and entering the name of a pre - trained model.
+The efficacy of older pre-trained models can also be observed by selecting the load model option and entering the name of a pre-trained model.

 ## The ML Bridge Machine Learning Module